Universality of a standard two-qubit gate by catalytic embedding

 Previous work on single-gate universality, beginning with Deutsch~\cite{deutsch1989quantum}, Barenco~\cite{barenco1995universal}, and Sleator and Weinfurter~\cite{PhysRevLett.74.4087}, relies on control parameters corresponding to rotation angles that are irrational multiples of $2\pi$.
 This condition ensures that repeated applications generate an infinite set of single-qubit rotations, leading to dense coverage of the unitary group.
 Rational cases, such as $CV$, fall outside of this framework.

 In this work, we show that $CV$ alone is capable of universal quantum computation, using a generalisation of Aharonov's technique~\cite{aharonov:toffolihadamard} known as catalytic embedding~\cite{amyetal:catalytic} coupled with a procedure for generating the necessary resource states.
-The construction simulates universal gate sets such as (variants of) Clifford+Toffoli $\{S,H,CX,CCX\}$~\cite{amy2020number} as well as Clifford$+T$ $\{H,T,CX\}$, all with constant overhead and a small number of clean auxiliary qubits, assuming only nearest-neighbour connectivity and access to $CV$.
+The resulting algorithms simulate universal gate sets such as (variants of) Clifford+Toffoli $\{S,H,CX,CCX\}$~\cite{amy2020number} and Clifford$+T$ $\{H,T,CX\}$, all with constant overhead and a small number of (clean) auxiliary qubits, assuming only nearest-neighbour connectivity and access to $CV$.
+We extend the simulation algorithms to an exact synthesis algorithm for unitaries with entries in the number ring $\mathbb{Z}[\tfrac{1}{2},i]$, and an approximate synthesis algorithm for unitaries with entries in $\mathbb{Z}[\tfrac{1}{2},\omega]$ (with $\omega$ an eighth root of unity) which is exact in the presence of a single $\ket{T}$-state.
 This reinforces the intuition that universal quantum computing requires no more than the tools of classical circuit logic supplemented by coherent superposition~\cite{shi:aharonov,aharonov:toffolihadamard,easyaspi}.